postsharp/Metalama.Samples/examples/caching/caching-3/README.md

 In the previous implementation of the aspect, the cache key came from an interpolated string that implicitly called the `ToString` method for all parameters of the cached method.
 This approach is simplistic because it assumes that all parameters have a suitable implementation of the `ToString` method: one that returns a distinct string for each unique instance.

 To alleviate this limitation, our objective is to make it sufficient for users of our framework to mark with a `[CacheKeyMember]` custom attribute all fields or properties that should be part of the cache key.
-This is not a trivial goal so let's first think about the design.
+This is not a trivial goal, so let's first think about the design.

 ## Pattern design